LappalainenLab/edityper/README.md

 | Locus and alignment quality plots | `.pdf` |
 | Summary of read classifications per input FASTQ file | `.summary` |

-Any combination of these outputs can be suppressed, please see the help message for more information.

 <img src='.nygc.jpeg' alt='New York Genome Center' height='100' width='100'>